February 2017 Newsletter

 Now vice president and head of digital strategy at the Federal Reserve Bank of New York, Dona is an expert in conceptualizing and producing information graphics that millions of demanding readers can easily understand.
 She has advised Fortune 500 companies and major government agencies on strategic communications.
 Dona received her MFA in information design from Yale, where Edward Tufte, a pioneer in the field of data visualization, was her thesis advisor.
 Read more about her: http://donawong.com/

 Dona will show us:

 –How to turn data into a compelling, persuasive story.

 –How to use graphics effectively in your presentations.

 –The Dos and Don’ts of information graphics: common pitfalls and how to avoid them.

-The workshop will start with networking from 1-1:45 and continue until 4:30.
-Register now at http://centerforplainlanguage.org/clearmark/workshop-datas-not-dull-it-tells-a-great-story/ As always, Center members can register at a discount.
+The workshop will start with networking from 12-12:30 and continue until 3:30.
+Watch centerforplainlanguage.org for more details soon.
+As always, Center members can register at a discount.

 David’s commitment is to design a better world that leaves no one behind.
 “Web and document accessibility for people with disabilities is our most practical example of how doing good is also good business,” David says on the website for David Berman Communications.
 Governments in four countries, private sector companies, and NGOs use David’s strategies on what to do and how to do it—and he’ll share some of those during the online course.